Independent Lifetime Mortgage Specialists

 - Buying a new home – you don’t have to stay in your current home.

-- Free up some cash to top up income - Now that there is time to do all the things you have dreamed of, you may need more disposable income.
+- Freeing up some cash to top up your income - now that there is time to do all the things you have dreamed of for a while, you may need more disposable income.

-- Go on the holiday of a lifetime.
+- Going on the holiday of a lifetime.

-- Help family financially - Now we are living longer, not everyone wants to leave an inheritance when they die as they want to help their children purchase a property before they get close to retiring themselves.
+- Helping your children onto the property ladder - now we are living longer, not everyone wants to leave an inheritance when they die as they want to help their children purchase a property before they get close to retiring themselves.

 Are lifetime mortgages safe?